cl379/Geostat/README.md

 Geostat
 =======

-Rcode for Geostatistics in ethnographic contests
+R code for Geostatistics in ethnographic contests

+Code for executing and plotting kriging analyses in R.